Genera of non-algebraic leaves of polynomial foliations of $\mathbb C^2$: Preliminaries

-For $\mathcal{F}\in \mathcal{A}_n'$, fix a non-singular point $O\in L_\infty $ and a cross-section $S$ at $O$ given by $v=\const$.
-Let $\Omega L_\infty $ be the loop space of $(L_\infty , O)$, i.~e., the space of all continuous maps $(S^{1}, pt)\rightarrow (L_\infty , O)$.
-For a loop $\gamma \in \Omega L_\infty $, denote by $\mathbf{M}_\gamma :(S, O)\rightarrow (S, O)$ (a~germ of) the monodromy map along $\gamma $.
-It is easy to see that $\mathbf{M}_\gamma $ depends only on the class $[\gamma ]\in \pi _{1}(L_\infty , O)$, and the map $\gamma \mapsto \mathbf{M}_\gamma $ reverses the order of multiplication,
+For ${\mathcal F}\in {\mathcal A}_n'$, fix a non-singular point $O\in L_\infty $ and a cross-section $S$ at $O$ given by $v=\const$.
+Let $\Omega L_\infty $ be the loop space of $(L_\infty , O)$, i.\ e., the space of all continuous maps $(S^1, pt)\to (L_\infty , O)$.
+For a loop $\gamma \in \Omega L_\infty $, denote by ${\mathbf M}_\gamma :(S, O)\to (S, O)$ (a~germ of) the monodromy map along $\gamma $.
+It is easy to see that ${\mathbf M}_\gamma $ depends only on the class $[\gamma ]\in \pi _1(L_\infty , O)$, and the map $\gamma \mapsto {\mathbf M}_\gamma $ reverses the order of multiplication,

-The set of all possible monodromy maps $\mathbf{M}_\gamma $, $\gamma \in \Omega L_\infty $, is called the \emph{monodromy pseudogroup} $G=G(\mathcal{F})$.
+The set of all possible monodromy maps ${\mathbf M}_\gamma $, $\gamma \in \Omega L_\infty $, is called the \emph{monodromy pseudogroup} $G=G({\mathcal F})$.
 The word “pseudogroup” means that there is no common domain where all elements of $G$ are defined.
-However we will follow the tradition and write “monodromy group” instead of “monodromy pseudogroup”.
+We shall deal with domains of various elements of this pseudogroup, so it is not enough to deal with the corresponding \emph{group of germs} of the monodromy maps.
+Nevertheless, we will follow the tradition and write “monodromy group” instead of “monodromy pseudogroup”.